 Ismaili was recruited to Pen + Brush by its first Black president, Sarah E. Wright (presidency 1992–1993), a member of the Harlem Writers Guild and co-organizer of the First and the Second National Conference of Black Writers; her 1969 novel This Child’s Gonna Live, which centered on the Depression-era life of an African American woman in rural Maryland, was one of the first critically acclaimed American literary works to focus on the Black female experience.
 And as one of the first non-white members of this historic organization, Wright worked to make it more welcoming to women of color who, like Thomas and Ismaili, thought of the Pen and Brush Club as a “Daughters of the Revolution” sorority.
 Wright began holding annual juried exhibitions featuring artists of African descent during her tenure as president, which drew much-needed new perspectives onto the parlor walls.
 When Janice Sands came on as Executive Director in the late 1990s, she noticed the salubrious effect of these exhibitions on the old brownstone and began to lobby among the members to open up more shows to outside artists.

-Sands came from a background in non-profit activism, first as a clinic director for Planned Parenthood in the San Fernando Valley during the argument of Roe vs. Wade, then as executive director of the Actors Fund, which provides financial assistance to performing artists that includes health insurance counseling, affordable housing, and senior care services.
+Sands came from a background in non-profit activism, first as a clinic director for Planned Parenthood in the San Fernando Valley during the argument of Roe vs. Wade, then as a consultant for the Actors Fund, which provides financial assistance to performing artists that includes health insurance counseling, affordable housing, and senior care services.
 She brought this spirit of advocacy for women and creative workers to Pen + Brush after learning of the organization through a “frankly irresistible” classified ad: Venerable women’s art organization in the Village seeking an Executive Director; lovely clubhouse setting.
 The closed membership model was strangling the organization’s ability to grow, or even sustain itself.
 Funds were still limited to membership dues, and the club’s activities were largely limited to social gatherings for members.
 It was questionable whether it even fulfilled its mission as a nonprofit.
 Furthermore, the average member was in her mid-70s, and programming had languished; apparently, the first abstract painting did not appear on the walls of Pen + Brush until the late 1990s.
 Sands recalls that it was “hard to argue” with how much more interesting exhibitions became as they were increasingly opened to non-members, and in 2010 the membership model was abolished.